 The Arizona Department of Education (ADE) has released its new A-F Achievement Profiles for the 2013-14 school year.

-Scottsdale Unified School District (SUSD) did well; the District received an A for the third consecutive year, 15 schools received the highest grade of A, six schools received B, seven schools received C and one school received D.
+Scottsdale Unified School District (SUSD) did well; the District received an A for the third consecutive year, 15 schools received the highest grade of A, 10 schools received B, five schools received C and one school received D.

 Why choose Scottsdale?

-All of our schools have made the grade with the Arizona Department of Education – all of our schools are rated as Performing or better.
-We have special programs for gifted students, an International Baccalaureate program and offerings, such as band and strings for children as young as the fourth grade, that aren’t available in most other districts.
+All of our schools are rated as A, B or C. We have special programs for gifted students, an International Baccalaureate program and offerings, such as band and strings for children as young as the fourth grade, that aren’t available in most other districts.